Lawson Bates Shares Jana Duggar Photo And Quickly Deletes It, Sparking Romance Rumors

 “Seems weird to post it and then delete quickly.. unless he didn’t want there to be any gossip about them dating or anything,” the Redditor wrote.

 It wouldn’t be the first time that rumors of a romance between the Counting On and Bringing Up Bates stars made the rounds.
-In 2017, In Touch Weekly reported that the relationship gossip got so out-of-control that Lawson’s mother, Kelly Jo Bates, felt the need to weight in.
+In 2017, In Touch Weekly reported that the relationship gossip got so out of control that Lawson’s mother, Kelly Jo Bates, felt the need to weight in.

 “I think that probably Lawson and Jana would both be shocked by that news, although we have heard that rumor,” she told The Bates Family Blog.
 “They are very good friends, [but] no courtships that either of our families are aware of.”